The Met Office has a weather station network across the whole UK, with more than 200 automatic stations.

 Measurements of all the elements are automatically logged at the weather station.
 Each weather station produces observations at minute intervals, from all sensors.
 The data are then transmitted to a central collecting system based at our headquarters, at Exeter, where the data are passed through numerous quality control checks.

-We're planning to enhance our weather observations network by inviting everyone who has a personal weather station, manual or automatic, to send your data to a new website.
+We've enhanced our weather observations network by inviting everyone who has a personal weather station, manual or automatic, to send data to our Weather Observations Website (WOW).

 We hope this will appeal to schools, amateur meteorologists, and weather enthusiasts across the UK.

 This extra data will be extremely useful in forecasting and monitoring localised extreme weather events such as heavy snow and rain.
-This Weather Observations Website is being developed by the Met Office in partnership with the Royal Meteorological Society and the Department for Education.
+WOW has been developed by the Met Office in partnership with the Royal Meteorological Society and the Department for Education.

-You can view, register and login to the website by following the 'Explore WOW' link on the Invent section of the website: http://www.metoffice.gov.uk/public/pws/invent/
+You can view, register and login to the website at: WOW

 Last updated: 14 February 2011